huggingface/lerobot/README.md

 hydra.run.dir=outputs/eval/example_hub
 ```

-After launching training of your own policy, you can also re-evaluate the checkpoints with:
+After training your own policy, you can also re-evaluate the checkpoints with:
 ```bash
 python lerobot/scripts/eval.py \
 --config PATH/TO/FOLDER/config.yaml \